One Day in Delphi: Exploring Greece’s Ancient Spiritual Center

 Delphi Theatre

 From the Temple of Apollo, the path takes you up stairs to the ancient theatre of Delphi.
-It was used for the vocal and musical contests, that were part of the Pythian Games in the late Hellenistic and Roman Period.
-It overlooked Apollo’s Temple and the valley.
+It was used for the vocal and musical contests in the Pythian Games from the late Hellenistic and Roman Periods.
+Seating almost 5,000 spectators, it overlooked Apollo’s Temple and the valley.

 20260428_132017